Floorball: Recognition

 In December 2008, the IFF and the sport of floorball received recognition from the International Olympic Committee (IOC).
-In July 2011, the IOC officially welcomed the IFF into its family of Recognised International Sports Federations (ARISF).
-This will pave the way for floorball to enter the official sport programme.
+In July 2011, the IOC welcomed the IFF into its family of Recognised International Sports Federations (ARISF).
 The IFF hoped that this recognition would help allow floorball to become a part of the 2020 Summer Olympics.
 As of 2024, the IOC has not announced any plans to add floorball to future Olympic games.

 In January 2009, the IFF and the sport of floorball received recognition from the Special Olympics.

 In addition to recognition by the IOC and Special Olympics, the IFF is also a member of the Global Association of International Sports Federations (GAISF, formerly SportAccord), and co-operates with the International University Sports Federation (FISU).
-Floorball is now also member of IWGA, which runs the World Games, and floorball was on the programme for the first time in Wrocław 2017.
+Floorball is now also member of IWGA, which runs the World Games, and floorball is on the programme since Wrocław 2017.

 Rules

-Core
+Overview

-Each team can field six players at a time on the court, one player being a goalkeeper.
-But the coach can take the goalkeeper off and substitute them for a field player whenever they like, although it usually only happens in the end to increase the chances of scoring with one more outfield player.
-This can bring an advantage for the attacking side of the team but also disadvantages when it comes to their own defense.
-Both teams are also allowed to change players any time in the game; usually, a change comprises the whole team.
-Individual substitution happens sometimes, but usually only when a player is exhausted or hurt.
+In floorball, two teams compete against each other, each consisting of five outfield players and a goalkeeper.
+The standard formation includes three attackers and two defenders, who utilize movement and passing to penetrate the opposing defense and score a goal.
+A team typically comprises two to three complete lines of five players, who substitute freely on the fly without stopping play, usually in shifts of approximately one minute.
+A standard match consists of three 20-minute periods.
+If the score is tied after regulation time, the game proceeds to a sudden-death overtime.

 Time

-A floorball game is officially played over three periods lasting 20 minutes each (15 minutes for juniors).
+A floorball game is played over three periods lasting 20 minutes each (15 minutes for juniors).
 The clock is stopped in the case of penalties, goals, time-outs and any situation where the ball is not considered to be in play.
 The signal of a timeout is a triple honking sound.
 An intermission of 10 minutes (or maximum 15 minutes in some competitions) takes place between each period, where teams change ends and substitution areas.
 Each team is allowed one timeout of 30 seconds, which is often used late in matches.
 There are two referees to oversee the game, each with equal authority.
 If a game ends in a tie, teams play ten minutes extra, and the team that scores first wins.
 If the game is still drawn after extra-time, a penalty shootout similar to ice-hockey decides the winner.